FIRSTinMI/av-docs/docs/google-drive.md

   - **XR18-FRC-Default.scn**: Our recommended configuration for the audio mixer
 - **FRC**: Everything related to FRC events
   - **Events-2024**: Content related to a specific event, every Michigan event has its own folder
+    - _You'll want to look in here for your event's sponsor slideshow, which should be played between each match._
   - **FiM Official Media**: Content created by *FIRST* in Michigan
     - **vMix Graphics Package**: Branded graphics elements that fit in with FRC events and can be used in your production, simply drag them into vMix
   - **FIRST Official Media**: Content created by *FIRST*.
 This folder contains nearly everything called for in your event script